Cstannahill/CodeTune/backend/README.md

 - `app/services` - business logic and database interactions
 - `app/schemas` - Pydantic models used for requests and responses

+### New Endpoints

+- `POST /api/v1/user-models/` - save parameters and results as a model
+- `POST /api/v1/user-models/import/{model_id}` - start a new tuning job from a saved model
+- `GET /api/v1/user-models/` - list saved models

 ## Development

 Create a `.env` file (see `.env.example`) or set the following environment variables: